 The history of the ASA’s advocacy is as long as the history of the association itself.
 As an organization serving to interpret the United States past and present, the ASA Council has made public statements on issues of the day, such as its support for women’s rights movements, its call for withdrawal of all American troops from Iraq in 2006, announcement of solidarity with the Occupy movement, and more recently a statement in support of the Standing Rock Lakota Nation.

 The ASA’s 2011 statement of protest of the “dismantling” of public education captures the association’s articulation of advocacy and scholarly pursuit:

 As American studies scholars, our work includes, among other things, addressing the problems and challenges societies face, drawing lessons from the past, comparing across polities, and making informed recommendations that will spark open debate.
 We draw inspiration from earlier social movements that have challenged the unequal distribution of power, wealth, and authority.

 In the past and at the discretion of the Executive Committee and National Council, the ASA has launched campaigns to raise awareness around issues affecting members and the profession.
 They have also formed task forces to gather information and recommend action.
-One such task force led to the development of white papers designed to meet the needs of American studies departments and programs, by offering discussion on such topics as “The Nature and Meaning of Research in American Studies” and “What is American Studies?”
+One such task force led to the development of working papers designed to meet the needs of American studies departments and programs, by offering discussion on such topics as “The Nature and Meaning of Research in American Studies” and “What is American Studies?”